*This post may contain affiliate links. Read more »

 Cumin has been shown to improve digestion by stimulating the production of digestive enzymes.
 It may also help to alleviate digestive issues such as bloating, gas, and indigestion.
 It contains compounds that have anti-inflammatory properties.
 These compounds may help reduce inflammation in the body, which is associated with various chronic diseases.

-Optional ingredients for garnishing: I love to garnish a bowl of tahini sauce with a splash of good quality extra virgin olive oil, and a bit of chopped flat leaf parsley.
-It’s just nice for presentation, but you can totally live without garnishing the dressing if you want to keep things simple.
+I love to garnish a bowl of tahini sauce with a splash of good quality extra virgin olive oil, and a bit of chopped flat leaf parsley.
+If you want some spice, swirl a small spoonful of shatta sauce into this.

 See the recipe card at the bottom of this page for the complete list of ingredients and their quantities.